lane-neuro/research-analytics-suite/README.md

 # NeuroBehavioral Analytics Suite (NBAS)
 ### Gire Lab, University of Washington
   <p align="center">
     NeuroBehavioral Analytics Suite (NBAS) is a collection of tools developed in Python with a focus on the aggregation and analysis of neurobehavioral data deriving from a multitude of input sources across professional and academic neuroscientific research projects.
-This project is being actively developed by <a href="#contact">Lane at Gire Lab</a> (University of Washington).
+    <br /> Author: <a href="#contact">Lane</a> (Gire Lab, University of Washington)
     <br />
     <!-- <a href="https://github.com/lane-neuro/neurobehavioral-analytics-suite"><strong>Explore the docs »</strong></a> -->
     <br />